 Where has all the antimatter gone?

 I don’t know why the blue team won, but I think we’ll find out one day, and then the answer will be obvious.
 Meanwhile I think there’s a lesson to learn: there can only be one winner, and either way, two opposite chiralities survive.
 There was a winner because like Yossi Nir said otherwise we would not be here.
 So here we are, and we don’t find right-handed amino acids where we live.
 Or left-handed sugars, and we don’t wonder about the mystery of the missing anti-sugar.
 Because we know the difference is merely chirality.
 What’s the difference between the electron and the positron?
 Chirality, nothing else.
 That’s the difference between matter and antimatter.
 The electron and the proton have the opposite chirality.
 So hydrogen is a combination of matter and antimatter.
 We say the electron is matter, and the proton too.
 But we ought to say the proton is the antimatter.
 Then since the proton is 1836 times heavier than the electron, antimatter is a lot more common than you might think.
-Weight for weight, 99.95% of everything around you is made of antimatter.
+Weight for weight, and pound for pound, 99.95% of everything around you is made of antimatter.
 Where’s all the antimatter gone?
 Nowhere.
 Because it’s hiding in plain sight.
 Because truth be told and by and large, you are made of it.